OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Migration-guide.md

-If you already have version 1 of the Company Communicator app deployed in Azure, then it be can easily migrated to v2 by using the following steps:
+If you already have version 1 of the Company Communicator app deployed in Azure, then it be can easily migrated to version 2 by using the following steps:
 ##### 1. Find out the following information of your Company Communicator v1 deployment.
 They are required in the migration:
   * The name of the Azure subscription.
   * The name of the Azure resource group.